Aviation Management, Air Traffic Control

-Hampton University offers two options for potential candidates; Bachelor of Science degree in Aviation Management, Air Traffic Control as well as the online program leading to the Associate of Science degree in Aviation Management, Air Traffic Control.
+Hampton University offers two options for potential candidates; Bachelor of Science (B.S.) degree in Aviation Management, Air Traffic Control as well as the online program leading to the Associate of Science degree in Aviation Management, Air Traffic Control.
 Hampton is the only HBCU to be an approved FAA ATC-Collegiate Training Initiative program.
 Majors learn Air Traffic Control (ATC) principles and procedures in simulated tower and radar environments.
-In addition, graduates who earn a Bachelor of Science in Aviation Management position themselves for management positions within the FAA.
+In addition, graduates who earn a B.S. degree in Aviation Management position themselves for management positions within the FAA.

 Air Traffic Control Program Objectives